Taxes on inheritance & how to avoid them

 Income tax

-Suppose your loved one has significant assets in a 401(k) plan, a traditional IRA, or even a health savings account (HSA).
+Suppose your loved one has significant assets in a 401(k) plan, a traditional IRA, or a health savings account (HSA).
 Contributions to those accounts are made pre-tax, while withdrawals are generally subject to income taxes.

 If you inherit assets in a pre-tax account, you can often choose to roll them over into a pre-tax account.
 However, if you decide to withdraw the money, it will be considered income and will be subject to ordinary income taxes.